neurodata-nomads/pymeda/README.md

     error: command ‘/usr/bin/clang’ failed with exit status 1

 #### Solution
-This usually occurs on Mac when your Xcode and Xcode command line tools are out of date.
-Update then to at least Version 8
+Update your Xcode and Xcode command line tools to the latest version.

 #### 2. Cython installation error